Elastifile/elastifile-provisioner-csi/docs/examples.md

-# `examples` directory includes manifests and scripts that demonstrate the use of Elastifile ECFS CSI provisioner
+# `examples` directory includes manifests and scripts that demonstrate the use of Elastifile CSI plugin

 There are several helper scripts that can be used to deploy/teardown the configuration and make your life a bit easier in general by reducing the number of commands you have to type and demonstrating all parts of the provisioner use as well as end-to-end workflow.